Pudgie's: History

 On July 21, 2014, the first rebranded "Pudgie's Naked Chicken Co." opened in Massapequa, New York.
 TruFoods President, Gary Occhiogrosso, said he is reinventing the Pudgie's brand which still offers skinless fried chicken but also offers fresher ingredients.
 Its menu has been modernized to spotlight what Ochiogrosso called “grilled and healthier options."
 Nothing is frozen, and all items — including fries and roasted vegetables — are freshly prepared, as much to order as possible.

-As of November 2018 there are only three Pudgie's Famous Chicken restaurants open in East Islip, Selden and West Islip.
+As of November 2018, there were only three Pudgie's Famous Chicken restaurants open in East Islip, Selden and West Islip.
 Pudgie's Naked Chicken Co. last location in Massapequa closed in July 2016.